 Click-to-pay email invoicing?What about payment through an email?
 Don’t you think that would seem more professional?
 Of course, it will!
 Send your buyers a payment invoice by email and let them complete their purchase within a matter of seconds by?simply making a few clicks from their email to your website payment form.?

 Accept?eChecks?What about those customers who want to pay directly using their checks and not cards; how will you cater to them???
 It?s pretty simple.
 Just create an online form on your store or site for them to enter their paper check details, such as routing and account number, amount, number, and authorization.
-Through the aid of a service known as the ACH processing, customers will be able to pay through their paper checks in a virtual format.??
+Through the aid of a?service?known as the ACH processing, customers will be able to pay through their paper checks in a virtual format.??

+Schedule recurring billing?If your merchant runs businesses like mentoring, online coaching, online gym services, and other service-based merchants, wherein clients pay for the service they enjoy on a monthly basis, you might want to consider a recurring billing system as your payment method.?
 With this system, clients will be billed automatically upon the due date agreed at the time of applying for the service, and any payment taken from the attached account will either be moved directly into the business bank account or other allied payment options.??

 Sign up to our newsletter to get the latest from Business Advice.